Health & Facility

 If your child exhibits symptoms and/or does not pass the self-assessment, they must:

-Remain at home and follow the steps in COVID Checklist for Parent/Guardian
+Remain at home and follow the steps in COVID-19 Symptoms - Guidelines for Parents/Guardians

 Report the absence with the reason “illness / COVID related” via SchoolMessenger or calling the school

 Seek a COVID-19 test and follow the orders of Public Health; OR